dirkgroenen/mopidy-mopify/README.md

   taste profile.
 - [Synchronize](https://github.com/dirkgroenen/mopidy-mopify/wiki/Services#sync) with other Mopify clients in your network
 - Automatic updating
+- Improved Queue manager which works like Spotify's one

 At the moment, Mopify only works with [mopidy-spotify](https://github.com/mopidy/mopidy-spotify).
 This may change in